 Official score reports or transcripts should be sent to Registration and Records for evaluation.
+FCC is in compliance with HB 966 and as of March 2023 all applicable credit under the bill has been retroactively posted to student records as the regulation dictates.
 No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning.
 Lists of approved exams, scores required, and FCC credit awards are listed in the Academic Catalog.
 Those planning to transfer need to consult with potential transfer institutions regarding each institution's policy on required scores and credits awarded.
 The national examination programs for which the College awards credit are: